10614007/Adbin-Kodathu-Aniyan/README.md

 Cloud computing is the on-demand delivery called Amazon Web Services, of services that allows for the storage and simple access to projects and data.
 Using a service Amazon is at the forefront of providing cloud computing services across the globe (AWS).
 Customers can store data on the platform thanks to it.
-Denial of service is a serious flaw in AWS, which makes it dangerous, especially for companies who rely on the platform substantially for their operations.
-Cloud computing is crucial for assisting SMEs (Small and Medium Sized Enterprises).

 ## Cloud architecture deployment proposed
 ___________________________________________